KrishnaKEA/KODAK-SD1/readme.md

 🚸 This is Just For Educational Purpose
  ☺ If This Out of Your Policy Contact us

- The Project, namely Sports for All, will focus on practical experience sharing about agile software
+ The Project, namely <strong>Sports for All<strong/>, will focus on practical experience sharing about agile software

 development methodology and detail day-to-day implementation of some of the agile methodologies i.e.,